imahmed18/calo-test-fe/README.md

 -   The interval is cleared when the component unmounts to avoid memory leaks or redundant requests.

 These two design considerations—offline job handling and job status polling—make the frontend resilient and capable of handling real-world issues like network instability and unpredictable job execution times.

+---

+## Future Improvements
+- **Implementation of Server-Sent Events (SSE)**: Instead of using a polling mechanism to check job statuses, implementing Server-Sent Events (SSE) would create a more efficient one-way communication channel from the server to the client for receiving job updates.
+SSE allows the server to push updates to the client in real time, eliminating the need for repeated requests.
+This approach reduces latency, lowers server load, and conserves bandwidth by maintaining a single persistent connection.
+Clients can automatically receive updates as soon as they occur, improving responsiveness and user experience.
+Additionally, SSE includes built-in reconnection capabilities, ensuring that clients stay updated even in the event of network interruptions.
+---
+## Challenges and Time Taken
+During the development of the frontend application, no significant challenges were faced.
+The setup and integration processes proceeded smoothly, allowing for an efficient workflow.

+In terms of time investment, it took approximately **5 hours** to set up the project and establish end-to-end API integration.
+Additionally, **1 hour** was spent documenting the code flow and approach in the README file to ensure clarity and ease of understanding for technical review of code.